Treating Canadian Hemlock for Hemlock Wooly Adelgid

 Dinotefuran gives fast effective control of HWA and is quick and easy to apply to infested trees.
 This is important for heavily infested trees and old trees that need immediate protection.
-The limitation of dinotefuron is that it is expensive to use and control is limited to about 1 year from date of treatment so reapplication needs to be done every year or so.
+The limitation of dinotefuron is that it is expensive to use and control is limited to about 1 year from date of treatment so reapplication needs to be done every year or every other year.

 Imidacloprid Basal Bark Spray: The active ingredient used is Imidacloprid.
 Imidacloprid is a restricted use insecticide and can only be applied by a licensed certified pesticide appplicator.
 The insecticide is sprayed on the bark of the tree from ground level up to 5 feet above ground level.
 The insecticide is absorbed through the bark and into the tree and then moves slowly through the phloem of the tree to the foliage.
 It may take from a couple of months to a year or more for the active ingredient to move up to the foliage.
 But once the imidaclopid is in the foliage it will provide long term control of HWA.
 Control is estimated to last from five to seven years.